peterlee137/vernam_web/README.md

 # vernam_web

-this is the vernam encryption python script i have made ported to web\n https://vernam-encoder.streamlit.app
+this is the vernam encryption python script i have made ported to web<br/>
+https://vernam-encoder.streamlit.app